A Guide to Legal DNA Testing in Singapore

 Before going into what a legal DNA test is, it is necessary to first understand the nature of a general DNA test.

-Broadly speaking, a DNA test simply involves collecting an individual’s DNA sample from, say, person A, and comparing it to a second DNA sample from person B. Depending on the purpose of the DNA test, the second sample may be obtained from B either:
+Broadly speaking, a DNA test involves collecting an individual’s DNA sample from person A and comparing it to a second DNA sample from person B. Depending on the purpose of the DNA test, the second sample may be obtained from B either:

-- Directly (i.e. from B’s own body), in which case the test would help to prove (or disprove) a biological relationship between A and B; or
+- Directly (i.e. from B’s own body such as through a cheek swab or saliva sample), in which case the test would help to prove (or disprove) a biological relationship between A and B; or

-- Indirectly, by combing through the places B visited for any DNA samples B may have left.
-This is more common in criminal cases where a match between the two DNA samples would establish the presence of the person at the crime scene, making him or her a prime suspect for the crime committed.
+- Indirectly, by combing through the places B visited or objects that B might have used for any DNA samples B may have left.
+This is more common in criminal cases where a match between the two DNA samples would establish the presence of the person at the crime scene, making them a prime suspect for the crime committed.

-A legal DNA test, then, is conducted when the DNA results of any tests are required to be admitted to court to support one party’s claims.
+A legal DNA test, then, is conducted when the DNA results of any tests are required to be admitted to court to support a party’s claims.

 Other types of legal DNA tests, provided that their test results are required to be used as court evidence, include: